 Oundle-based Fairline Yachts started building boats in 1967 and in the last 51 years they have created a stunning range of motor yachts.
-With the Targa 43 Open launched this September and the F-Line 33 out next year, we take a look at the shipyard's most iconic craft
+We take a look at the shipyard's most iconic craft

 The first of Fairline’s extensive range, the Fairline 19 was built in 1967 and 700 were sold in its eight year production run.
 This pocket cruiser is also famous for being the on-site marshall boat during Donald Campbell‘s ill-fated waterspeed record attempt on Coniston Water.

 The Turbo 36 was a standout boat for Fairline from the moment it was launched in 1981.
 Its spacious, aft cabin design and confident seakeeping made it the ideal home away from home and that was reflected in sales.
 Still a sought after model today.

 The first of the Fairline Targa range was manufactured in Oundle between 1984 and 1991 and has become a true Fairline icon.

 The Targa 30 gave customers the opportunity to buy into the Fairline brand for a reasonable price, the equivalent to the A-Class in the Mercedes range.
 It looked and felt like a scaled down version of the larger Targa models and you don’t see many of its ilk these days.

 Built at a period when Fairline seemed unable to do wrong, the 47 is one of the most well-rounded sportscruisers ever built.
 The Bernard Olesinski hull was an absolute gem and endowed the 47 with fine seakeeping but left enough room to provide a comfortable and beautifully built three-cabin interior.